 Some people with a visual impairment decide to become self-employed, often because it allows them the flexibility to work at home for hours they choose.

-Action for Blind People has self-employment advisers who can provide information and training on issues such as drawing up a business plan, obtaining funding and bookkeeping.
-Read more about self-employment on the Action for Blind People website.
+Action for Blind People has self-employment advisers who can provide information and training on issues such as drawing up a business plan, obtaining funding and book-keeping.